mezzio/mezzio/docs/book/v3/getting-started/features.md

 The middleware pipeline is executed in the order of attachment.

-Expressive provides default implementations of "routing" and "dispatch" middleware, which you will attach to the middleware pipeline.
-These are implemented as the classes `Zend\Expressive\Router\Middleware\RouteMiddleware` and `Zend\Expressive\Router\Middleware\DispatchMiddleware`, respectively.
+Mezzio provides default implementations of "routing" and "dispatch" middleware, which you will attach to the middleware pipeline.
+These are implemented as the classes `Mezzio\Router\Middleware\RouteMiddleware` and `Mezzio\Router\Middleware\DispatchMiddleware`, respectively.

-Routing within Expressive consists of decomposing the request to match it to middleware that can handle that given request.
+Routing within Mezzio consists of decomposing the request to match it to middleware that can handle that given request.
 This typically consists of a combination of matching the requested URI path along with allowed HTTP methods: